 1 — Product definition

 From there, we must have the backlog of the first Sprints, which will be the first part of the app that will be developed.
 For example, what I developed earlier in Lunna was the first screen of the app, which is where the user spends most of the time and can see important information about their month.
-I chose to develop this part first because it is the main part of the app and I also decided for that to be able to show to potential investors that specific finalized design and development.
+I chose to develop this part first because it is the main part of the app, and I also decided to use that to show to potential investors that specific finalized design and development.

 We should have an idea of the features and user stories of each Sprint of the app.
-With this information, the development team (designers + developers + Scrum Master + Product Owner) will know exactly what they need to develop.
-As the app is constantly moving and iterating, development can begin working on the product before the product definition is finalized, as some items will be finalized before others.
+With this information, the development team (Designers + Developers + Scrum Master + Product Owner) will know exactly what they need to develop.
+As the app is constantly moving and iterating, developers can begin working on the product before the product definition is finalized, as some items will be finalized before others.

 2 — Research